binary-blazer/jsfiber/README.md

 # JSFiber

-JSFiber is a next-generation JavaScript web framework designed to be a comprehensive web server utility like Express.
+JSFiber is a JavaScript web framework designed to be a comprehensive web server utility like Express.
 It provides routing, middleware, and request handling features, all while being fast and efficient.

 ## Installation